uribalb/genex/README.md

 # genex
-Gene expression experiments using Python and R
+Gene expression experiments using Python and R. The bulk of the data used here comes from the [NCBI](https://www.ncbi.nlm.nih.gov/)'s website.